Knotx/knotx/documentation/src/main/wiki/CommunicationFlow.md

 see [[Knots routing|KnotRouting]] for more details.
 Server calls are synchronous, it means that before a next call the current one must finished.
 The synchronous nature of a Server does not prevent non-blocking implementation - Server still follows the asynchronous programming principles.

-[[Knots|Knot]] can communicate with services using Adapters.
-When using Knot.x our recommendation is to write custom Adapters for cases when a service response must be adapted to required format or when one service call depends on another call.

-Knots can perform their jobs both synchronously and asynchronously.
-Service Adapters calls in Service Knot are asynchronously - GET service calls are independent so there is no reason to wait for a service response before the next call.